Harvesting BAT-GUANO with NITRATES (Non-Imaging Transient Reconstruction And TEmporal Search): Detecting and localizing the faintest GRBs with a likelihood framework: Targeted GRB Search Pipeline

 \subsection{Background Estimation}

 To fit the off-time background model, the process outlined in Section \ref{OffTimeBkg} is used.
 An initial fit is performed using all the TTE data outside the signal search window and inside the GTI.
 TTE data files from GUANO are usually either 90 s or 200 s in duration, so this typically yields at least 50 s of data for the background fit.
-The initial fit is performed using all of the known bright sources that are at a partial coding fraction of at least 5\%.
+The initial fit is performed using all of the known bright sources that are at a partial coding fraction of at least 5\%, and the diffuse model.
 Each known source is checked to see if it is being significantly detected, by checking the $\Delta LLH$ from the best fit parameters as the rates for each source are set to 0 one-by-one.
 Each source with a $\sqrt{2\Delta LLH}<$ 7 is removed from the model.
 The fit is repeated until there are no known sources remaining, or all of the remaining sources pass the significance cut.
-With the list of known sources in the model set, the final fit is performed at an array of time windows that are centered on times from the beginning to the end of the search window, with a step size of 1 s.
+With the list of known sources in the model set, the final fits are performed at a variety of time windows that are centered on times from the beginning to the end of the search window, with a step size of 1 s.
 The time windows contain data from $\pm$40 s around the center time, with data from $\pm$10 s removed.
+The on-time analysis will use the best fit parameters from the off-time segment with center time closest to the center of the on-time's search window.